moio/raspberry-openvpn-gateway/README.md

 Copy that file and any other file it refers to in `salt/openvpn/etc_openvpn`.
 The configuration script will copy them to `/etc/openvpn`, so any file reference sould point there (eg. `ca`, `cert`, `key`, etc.).

-Add to your configuration file the following lines:
+Ensure your configuration file contains the following lines:

 ```
-# reads username and password from the first two lines of login.conf
+# reads username and password from the first two lines of login.settings
-auth-user-pass login.conf
+auth-user-pass login.settings

 # runs when the connection is up
 up /etc/openvpn/up.sh
 ```

-Then replace the first two lines of `salt/openvpn/etc_openvpn/login.conf` with your credentials, if any.
+Then replace the first two lines of `salt/openvpn/etc_openvpn/login.settings` with your credentials, if any.

-Finally add lines to `salt/openvpn/etc_openvpn/dnsmasq.conf` to configure any domains to be resolved by DNS servers from inside the VPN.
+Finally add lines to `salt/openvpn/etc_openvpn/dnsmasq.settings` to configure any domains to be resolved by DNS servers from inside the VPN.

 ## SSH configuration